hokashun/docsify/docs/gr-1userguide.md

 Following two approaches are used to pause the motion of the robot:

 * Press the **Stand** button on the remote controller.
-* Press down the E-stop in case of danger or any emergency situation.
+* Press down the E-stop button in case of danger or any emergency situation.

- !>This will cut off the power supply of the robot and risk of data loss.
+ !>E-stop will cut off the power supply of the robot and risk of data loss.

 ### Powering off Robot